 A few years later in 1993, Briggs et al. began investigating panic symptom variation in an effort to derive panic subtypes.
 They examined data collected as part of the Cross National Collaborative Panic Study (CNCPS) and found support for a respiratory and non-respiratory types of panic.
 The respiratory subtype was characterized by difficulty breathing, choking or smothering feelings, chest pain or discomfort, fear of dying, and paresthesias (feelings of pins and needles), as well as endorsement of other panic symptoms.
 The non-respiratory type of PD was characterized by racing heart, tremors, sweating, and dizziness.
 I should note that these findings are based on patients seeking treatment and thus does not address the question of whether there is a difference between treatment seekers with PD and those who do not seek treatment.
 There could be other subtypes not identified by this research.

-Now comes R. Robertson-Nay and K.S.Kendler who published the results of their recent research in Psychological Medicine 2011.
+Now come R. Robertson-Nay and K.S.Kendler, who published the results of their recent research in Psychological Medicine 2011.
 They used two new analytical and statistical approaches to evaluate panic symptoms across six datasets which included both community samples as well as patients seeking treatment who met criteria for PD or PDA.
-Their findings supported those of Briggs et. al. distinguishing respiratory and non-respiratory subtypes of panic symptoms.
-Although they found that the respiratory type endorsed a higher rate of symptoms this does not necessarily mean that this is more severe nor does it necessarily mean that the causes are different for the two forms.
-Psychosocial factors, co-morbidities, and longitudinal data were not examined nor were panic attacks that were part of other disorders.
+Their findings supported those of Briggs et al., distinguishing respiratory and non-respiratory subtypes of panic symptoms.
+Although they found that the respiratory type endorsed a higher rate of symptoms, this does not necessarily mean that it is more severe, nor does it necessarily mean that the causes are different for the two forms.
+Psychosocial factors, co-morbidities, and longitudinal data were not examined, nor were panic attacks that were part of other disorders.
 Nonetheless, this is an important step forward and generates more specific questions which should be evaluated to more completely understand the cause and modulating factors affecting symptomatic presentation.